Tencent partners with Medopad to improve Parkinson’s disease treatment with AI

 Roughly 600,000 people in the U.S. are diagnosed with Parkinson’s every year, contributing to the more than 10 million people worldwide already living with the neurodegenerative disease.
-Early detection can result in significantly better treatment outcomes, but it’s notoriously difficult to test for Parkinson’s — in fact, no such exam exists.
+Early detection can result in significantly better treatment outcomes, but it’s notoriously difficult to test for Parkinson’s.

-But Tencent and health care firm Medopad have committed to trialing systems that tap artificial intelligence (AI) to improve diagnostic accuracy.
+To address this need, Tencent and health care firm Medopad have committed to trialing systems that tap artificial intelligence (AI) to improve diagnostic accuracy.
 Today, they announced a collaboration with the Parkinson’s Center of Excellence at King’s College Hospital in London to develop software that can detect signs of Parkinson’s within minutes.
 (Currently, motor function assessments take about half an hour.)

 “The goal of Tencent and Medopad’s collaboration is to help expand the remit of AI-powered movement assessment, from sport and exercise to medicine, and to reduce the cost of motor function assessment,” said Dr. Wei Fan, head of Tencent Medical AI Lab.
 “This technology can help promote early diagnosis of Parkinson’s disease, screening, and daily evaluations of key functions.”